marcabounader/SEF-Maze/README.md

 * npm install phaser (adds module to package and downloads it)

 ## Install packages to run the game
-* install npm from this site: [node js 18.16.1](https://nodejs.org/en/download)
+* install node js from this site: [node js 18.16.1](https://nodejs.org/en/download)
 * npm install -g parcel-bundler(install module wrapper globally to use for every project)
 * npm install -g browser-sync(to install http server for this project)
 * npm install(install packages and dependencies found in package-lock.json)

 ## Run the game
 * parcel watch game.js(create game.js and watch it for changes instead of stopping server each time we make changes to the game)
-* browser-sync start --server --files "." (to start the server)
+* browser-sync start --server --files "." (to start the server) or install Live Server extension.

 ## Tasks
 * Update the pages and add some styling(loading the game and some animation and fix colors and change background maybe): Rayan - Chehadeh